Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 — What is the most important thing for the proprietress in dealing with customers?

-In a word, we place importance on “being aware.
+In a word, we value “noticing.

 — Thank you.
 “To be aware” may be more than direct words, but also “to know by guessing”.